narasimhan-me/EngineO.ai/ARCHITECTURE.md

   - **Jobs:** Evaluate automation rules for a project (e.g., "if new product added then queue AI SEO + social posts").
   - **Producers:** Change detectors (webhooks, scheduled checks).
   - **Consumers:** `AutomationRulesProcessor`.
+  - **Note:** This queue is conceptually tied to the Automation Engine's rule evaluation stage.
+The Automation Engine (see `docs/AUTOMATION_ENGINE_SPEC.md`) provides the framework for defining and executing automation rules.
+Future implementations will enqueue rule evaluation jobs (e.g., on store/product changes, crawl completions) that read `AutomationRule` definitions and emit `AutomationRun` logs.

 - `social:post`
   - **Jobs:** Publish or schedule social posts to Facebook, Instagram, LinkedIn.